azuredevops619/MCW-Intelligent-analytics/Hands-on-lab/HOL-step-by-step-Intelligent-analytics.md

     ![The luis-api key in the Publish App screen is selected.](media/luis-copy-key-string.png 'Resources and keys')

-    > **Note**: This is the same key you can obtain on the Keys blade for the luis-api Cognitive Service in the Azure portal.
+    > **Note**: This is the same key you can obtain on the Keys blade for the luis-api Cognitive Service in the [Azure portal](https://portal.azure.com).

 36. You will enter this into the configuration of the Event Processor Function App.

-37. Navigate to the Application Settings for your Event Processor Function App in the Azure Portal.
+37. Navigate to the Application Settings for your Event Processor Function App in the [Azure portal](https://portal.azure.com).

 38. Within the Application Settings, for the key **luisAppId** set the text of the value attribute to the App ID of your LUIS App (this value should be a GUID you obtained from the URL and not the name of your LUIS app).
 For the key **luisKey**, set the text of the value attribute to the Endpoint key used by your LUIS app (as you acquired it from the Azure Portal).